Political History and Leadership (Certificate)

-The certificate program in political history and leadership provides students with a strong foundation in the history of politics and political thought with a special emphasis on the role of leadership.
-It prepares students for leadership in their own careers, political or otherwise.
+The certificate program in political history and leadership provides students with a strong foundation in the history of politics and political thought, with a special emphasis on the role of leadership and citizenship.
+Students come to understand the complexities of real decision-making beyond the abstractions.
+The program prepares students for leadership in their careers.

 This certificate requires 15 credit hours.